hapax/hapax.github.io/assets/minimal-networks.md

 	</div>
 	</figure>

-The simple observation that the hub position changes smoothly is enough to deduce the very general feature of minimal networks we advertised above.
+Since the hub position changes smoothly, it should stay inside the triangle for small deformations of the corners.
+But for triangles which are very far from equilateral, you might imagine that the hub actually *intersects* one of the corners, and our trident network becomes a simpler triangular network, formed from two sides of the triangle.

 ## 3. Graphs <a id="sec-3" name="sec-3"></a>